trimstray/nginx-admins-handbook/README.md

 cd "${ngx_src}/openssl-${openssl_version}"

-# Please run this add add compiler param:
+# Please run this and add as a compiler param:
 export __GCC_SSL=("__SIZEOF_INT128__:enable-ec_nistp_64_gcc_128")

 for _cc_opt in "${__GCC_SSL[@]}" ; do